the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 https://github.com/the-expanse/SideQuest/wiki/I-Have-Windows-7,-can-i-use-SideQuest%3F

-Windows 7 how ever is no longer supported properly and if you mange to get us running do be sure to share how with others or on our Discord.
+Windows 7 how ever is no longer supported properly and if you mange to get us running do be sure to share how with others on Reddit or on our Discord.

 ----
 # 1 Your Cord